Alexander Sims (racing driver)

-Alexander George Oliver Sims (born 15 March 1988, in London) is a British professional racing driver, currently competing in the IMSA SportsCar Championship for Whelen Engineering Racing.
-Previously Sims has driven in the ABB FIA Formula E Championship for Mahindra Racing and BMW i Andretti Motorsport, winning one race in Saudi Arabia.
+Alexander George Oliver Sims (born 15 March 1988, in London) is a British professional racing driver, currently competing in the IMSA SportsCar Championship for Corvette Racing by Pratt Miller Motorsports.
+He previously drove for Whelen Engineering Racing in IMSA where he won the 2023 IMSA SportsCar Championship.
+Previously Sims has driven in the ABB FIA Formula E Championship for Mahindra Racing and BMW i Andretti Motorsport, winning one race in Diriyah.

 Sims was the winner of the 2008 McLaren Autosport BRDC Award for promising young British drivers.

 Career

 Karting

 Sims' kart racing career started in 1998 when he started competing in club competitions.
 In 2000, Sims had a successful campaign, he won the Super 1 MSA Cadet Championship, the Kartmasters Grand Prix, the 5 Nations Cup and came second in the Champions of The Future British Cadet Championship.
 Sims latterly added the JICA British Championship, the Monaco Kart Cup, three British Grands Prix and the Formula A World Championship, before moving into single-seaters in 2006.

 Formula Renault

 Having started his car racing career in late 2006, Sims scored a second place in his first ever car race in the Formula Renault UK 2.0 Winter Series, before finishing ninth in the championship standings.
 In 2007, Sims raced in the main series with Manor Competition.
 He finished eighth overall, after taking one win at Donington Park, and second places at Brands Hatch and Thruxton.
 He also forayed into the French and Northern European Cup championships during the season and added his first pole position in the category, at Val de Vienne during the French championship.
 Sims also contested the 2007 UK Winter Series, but failed to finish in three of the four races.

 Sims remained with Manor Competition in Formula Renault UK for 2008, and challenged for the championship.
 Finishing every race, Sims actually scored the most points over the course of the championship, with 473.
 However, Formula Renault UK employs a points system that means that a driver must drop their two worst scores over the season.
 Unfortunately for Sims, his worst scores were a pair of ninths worth 24 points, and Adam Christodoulou, his main championship rival dropped two retirements.
 Thus, a 24-point swing resulted in Christodoulou turning a one-point deficit into a 23-point championship win.
 He also contested the final round of the Formula BMW Pacific in Macau, finishing eighth with the fastest lap.
 In December 2008, Sims won the McLaren Autosport BRDC Award.